AadilRS/SpendKey.Ecommerce/README.md

 (1, 3, 1),
 (1, 5, 1);

-4.Start the API in http mode: ( Default URL: http://localhost:5066)
+4.Run the backend solution in http Debug mode: ( Default URL: http://localhost:5066)

 Use Swagger at:
 http://localhost:5066/swagger